How to get to Caterham Valley

-Caterham is easily accessible wherever you’re arriving from and however you choose to travel.
-The town centre is well-served by public transport, there’s plenty of car parking around town, and pedestrians and cyclists will find it easy to get around too.
+Located in East Surrey, on the edge of the Surrey Hills and doorstep of London; Caterham is easily accessible wherever you’re travelling from and however you choose to travel.
+Caterham Valley town centre is well-served by public transport, with a train station and regular buses, there’s plenty of car parking around town, and pedestrians and cyclists will find it easy to get around too.

 A number of bus routes serve stops in Caterham Valley from areas including Reigate, Redhill, Croydon, Warlingham, Selsdon, East Grinstead, Crawley, Gatwick and Sutton:

 Route 357 (Mon – Fri): Reigate – Redhill – Merstham – Caterham – Whyteleafe – Warlingham – Chelsham Common – Selsdon

 Route 400: East Grinstead – Crawley – Gatwick – Horley – Redhill – Godstone – Caterham

 Route 407: Caterham – Whyteleafe – Purley – Croydon – Waddon – Carshalton – Sutton